padogrid/bundle-geode-1-docker-debezium_hive_kafka/README.md

 Execute `init_all` which performs the following:

+- Place the included `cache.xml` file to the Geode docker cluster.
+This file configures Geode with co-located data.
+You can use the included Power BI files to generate reports by executing OQL.
+See details in the [Power BI](#power-bi)  section.
 - Create the `nw` database and grant all privileges to the user `debezium`:
 - Copy the Kafka handler jar file to HDFS.
 It is required for executing queries with joins.